Dygmalab/Bazecor/README.md

 * **Colormap editor** to edit the per-key and underglow LED colormap.
 * **Firmware upgrade** to upload new versions of the firmware that ships with the application.

+## Configuration
+Most of the preferences are saved to the keyboard itself, and changed in the UI, but some preferences are only available in config files.
+For example, if you don't want to automatically save a screenshot of the current layer before switching to a new layer, you can edit the file config.json to change "true" to "false" for that preference.
+This can be done while the application is running, without restart.

 ## Supported operating systems

 Bazecor is supported on all three major operating systems, we test our releases on Windows 10, MacOS, and Ubuntu LTS.